bright/new-www/content/blog/healthtech-leaders-claudia-pastides-director-of-medical-accuracy-at-flo-health.md

 ## AB: What trends do you see in health tech, apart from AI?

-**Claudia Pastides**: Apart from AI, which is still in its early stages, I think there's a growing focus on women's health.
+**CP**: Apart from AI, which is still in its early stages, **I think there's a growing focus on women's health**.
 Women's health has been under-researched and neglected for a long time, but there's increasing recognition that it's a global issue.
 I see more tech solutions being developed for women's health, especially around taboo topics like menopause.

 ## AB: That's great.
 Thank you so much for your time.

-**Claudia Pastides**: Thank you!
+**CP**: Thank you!

 <EbookDynamic sectionTitle='explore even more HealthTech insights' ebookName='Scale-Your-Healthtech-Solution-Successfully.pdf' ebookDescription={'Almost 100 pages about scaling HealthTech solution.
 Don’t miss the chance to get your copy.'} ebookImage='/images/healthtech_guide_cover.png' ebookAlt='cover' />